yusufm99/ML-Prediction-Assignment/README.md

 ### 2. Feature Selection
 - Use a Random Forest classifier to obtain feature importances
-- Narrow to e.g. **top 50 features** to reduce noise and improve efficiency
+- Narrow to **top 20 features** to reduce noise and improve efficiency

 ### 3. Modeling
 #### Logistic Regression (Baseline)